 Regular back-up of data

-Plan to back up all information including operating system, applications, software, and data on a regular basis.
+Regularly back up all information, including operating system, applications, software, and data.

-Customer sensitive information can be thrown in the trash without knowing the consequences.
+Customer-sensitive information can be thrown in the trash without knowing the consequences.
 Printed documents with confidential information should not be left unattended.
 Organizations should have strict rules around document printing procedures.
-Also, any material with such information has to be either securely placed under locks or disposed of safely and responsibly.
+Also, any material with such information must be securely placed under locks or disposed of safely and responsibly.

 What is your cyber threat contingency plan?

-While it is vital for businesses to come up with a mitigation plan for the risks associated with the cyber assets’ protection, it is equally important to come up with contingency plans as not only the cyber attacks disrupt the business, but it can also get extremely costly and hurt the reputation in the long term.
-The damage can be contained if companies will design their cyber security plan.
+While businesses need to come up with a mitigation plan for the risks associated with the cyber assets’ protection, it is equally important to come up with contingency plans as not only the cyberattacks disrupt the business, but they can also get extremely costly and hurt the reputation in the long term.
+The severity of cyber damage suffered from an incident can be contained, but it requests a cyber security plan.
 Cyber Risk Insurance is a vital part of this contingency plan.

 Cyber threats are getting more advanced; cyber security insurance products are increasingly being purchased alongside IT services.
 There is significant growth in cyber security insurance policies in the last two years.

-At Bryson Insurance, we support business leaders by assessing their data security to advise how much cyber insurance coverage they need to survive a potential cyber risk and design customized cyber security insurance policies for them.
+At Bryson Insurance, we support business leaders by assessing their data security to advise how much cyber insurance coverage they need to survive a potential cyber risk and design customized cyber security insurance policies.

-To gain an understanding how it may affect you and your business, please set a time to meet with us by calling 1-800-661-5196 or e-mailing our office.
+To understand how it may affect you and your business, please set a time to meet with us by calling 1-800-661-5196 or e-mailing our office.